-The UAE foreign minister extended a hand for peace and said to Netanyahu: “Thank you for choosing peace and for halting the annexation of the Palestinian territories”.
-Clearly, normalization in exchange for halting the annexation.
-He emphasizes infrastructures, stable economy and scientific achievements: Israel as a start-up nation, technological and scientific advancement, this is clearly the image of the shared interests coming from the UAE.
-This is no longer an armistice with poor and unstable Arab countries like Egypt and Jordan, this is economic treaty between ambitiously advanced regional powers seeking to materialize and maximize their mutual gains.
-The same spirit though a different discourse is presented by the minister of foreign affairs of Bahrein.
-He talks about the younger generations for whom peace for “security and prosperity across the region” is offered instead of conflict and mistrust.
-Yet, he stresses time and again that peace can only be achieved through protecting rights and interests of countries and peoples in the region.
-Two states solution for the Palestinians is the bedrock for a lasting peace in the region, in his speech.
-Well, in Peace to Prosperity a two-states solution was endorsed, but with such concessions from the Palestinians, inserted by Netanyahu’s men, it was outright rejected by them.
-The Abraham accord, as the foreign ministers have put it – offered peace with UAE and Bahrein in exchange for no annexation and conditioned any future progress on forwarding the two-states solution for the Palestinians.
-Yet this was too little too late: the deed was done; signing peace with these two Gulf countries, followed by agreements with South Sudan and Morocco, with no further progress on the Palestinian front, meant that they were further isolated and trivialized in the regional and international scene under Trump’s administration.
-Full economic and diplomatic relationship were being implemented between Israel and Arab countries: the UAE, Bahrein – Saudi’s proxy, Morocco and South Sudan.
-Others, promised Trump and Netanyahu, were to follow.
+The UAE foreign minister extended a hand for peace and said to Netanyahu: “Thank you for choosing peace and for halting the annexation of the Palestinian territories.”
+With these words, he clearly confirmed the conditions for the deal: normalization in exchange for halting annexation.
+He emphasized infrastructure, a stable economy, and scientific achievements, and outlined the UAE’s shared interests with Israel in the fields of technology.
+This was no longer an armistice with poor and unstable Arab countries like Egypt and Jordan; it was an economic treaty between ambitious and advanced regional powers seeking to maximize their mutual gains.
+Bahrain’s foreign minister spoke in the same spirit about offering the younger generations “security and prosperity across the region” instead of conflict and mistrust.
+Yet, he stressed time and again that peace could be achieved only by protecting the rights and interests of countries and peoples in the region.
+The foreign minister described the two-state solution for the Palestinians as the bedrock for lasting peace in the region.
+The “Peace to Prosperity” plan did indeed present a blueprint for a two-state solution, but the concessions it demanded from the Palestinians made it a non-starter from the Palestinians’ perspective.
+The Abraham Accords offered Israel peace with the UAE and Bahrain in exchange for no annexation, and ostensibly conditioned future progress on advancing the two-state solution for the Palestinians.
+Yet this was too little, too late.
+The deed was done.
+Following the peace accords with the two Gulf countries, Israel signed agreements with Sudan and Morocco, without making any progress on the Palestinian front.
+Thus, the Palestinians were further isolated and marginalized in the regional and international arena under Trump’s administration.
+Full economic and diplomatic relationships were established between Israel and four Arab countries – the UAE, Bahrain (Saudi Arabia’s proxy), Morocco, and Sudan.
+Trump and Netanyahu promised that other Arab states were soon to follow.

-Back at home, Netanyahu, defending the Abraham Accord at the Knesset, describes this as the win of his peace for peace doctrine.
-His 25 years old doctrine presented in his Place under the Sun which he cites his thesis that a strong Israel is a guarantee for a different kind of peace – peace based on power, not weakness.
-Peace you make with strength, and economic power brings to a military power which leads to political power, he cites himself.
-Market economy is the base for a strong state, in Netanyahu’s quarter of a century old vision.
-The second mission for Netanyahu was to dismiss the nuclear deal with Iran.
-“These powers have built the base for a whole together different relations with the states in the region and outside it.”
-Isolating Iran and sidelining the Palestinians are his two long-standing goals.
-“Netanyahu is a formidable ideologue” says the author of The Story of Israeli Politics and the rightwing commentator who has hundreds of hours of personal interviews with Netanyahu, Amit Segal “Netanyahu has a mega-goal, and that is to strangle the Palestinian idea”.
-With the Abraham Accord, the final breaths of the idea were taken, at least for the time being.
-It would be a warm peace between Israel and the Gulf states, promises Netanyahu, because it would be based on economic opportunities and investment from within the region.
+Back in Israel, Netanyahu defended the Abraham Accords at the Knesset, describing the agreements as a victory for the “peace for peace” doctrine he had laid out 25 years earlier in A Place Among the Nations: Israel and the World.
+According to this doctrine, a strong Israel is a guarantee for a different kind of peace – a peace based on power, not weakness.
+You make peace from a position of strength, he insisted.
+Economic power leads to military power, which leads to political power.
+Already in his book, Netanyahu saw a market economy as the foundation for a strong state.

+Isolating Iran and sidelining the Palestinians were Netanyahu’s two long-standing goals.
+Netanyahu saw the Abraham Accords as solidifying the anti-Iran front by establishing “entirely different relations with the states in the region and outside it.”
+The right-wing commentator Amir Segal, who has logged hundreds of hours of interviews with Netanyahu, described him as “a formidable ideologue” who “has a mega-goal, and that is to strangle the Palestinian idea.”
+The Abraham Accords tightened the stranglehold, at least for the time being.
+There would be warm peace between Israel and the Gulf states, Netanyahu promised, because it would be based on economic opportunities and investment from within the region.
 Peace for peace.